 These are those that provide a conduit from one device to another that include twistedpair, coaxial cable and fiber-optic cable.
 A signal traveling along any of these media is directed and is contained by the physical limits of the medium.
 Twisted-pair and coaxial cable use metallic that accept and transport signals in the form of electrical current.
+Optical fiber is a glass or plastic cable that accepts and transports signals in the form of light.

+Unguided Media:

-Optical fiber is a glass or plastic cable that accepts and transports signals in the form or normalight.
-Unguided Media: This is the wireless media that transport electromagnetic waves without only sical conductor.
-Signals are broadcast either the communication, satellite communication, satellite communication.
+This is the wireless media that transport electromagnetic waves without using a physical conductor.
+Signals are broadcast either through air.
+This is done through radio communication, satellite communication and cellular telephony.